ishika164/Fake-News-Headline-Generator/README.md

 | `while` loop      | To repeat until the user says "no"               |
 | `f-strings`       | To combine words into a complete sentence        |

-## 💡 Pseudocode (Logic Behind the Project)
+## 💻 Pseudocode

+1. START the program

-Step 1: Import the `random` module
+2. IMPORT the random module

-Step 2: Create lists of subjects, actions, and places — all with Indian examples
+3. CREATE a list of Indian subjects

+   Example:
+   ["Shahrukh Khan", "Virat Kohli", "Nirmala Sitharaman", "A Mumbai Cat", "A Group of Monkeys"]

+4. CREATE a list of Indian actions

+   Example:
+   ["launches", "cancels", "dances with", "eats", "declares war on"]

+5. CREATE a list of Indian places or things

+   Example:
+   ["at Red Fort", "in Mumbai local train", "a plate of samosas", "inside Parliament", "at Ganga ghat"]

+6. START a loop (while loop) that keeps running until the user says "no"

-Step 3: Use `random.choice()` to pick one word from each list
+   a.
+RANDOMLY choose one item from each list (subject, action, place)

-Step 4: Combine the words into a headline using string formatting
+   b.
+COMBINE the three chosen words into one sentence using string formatting

-Step 5: Print the headline to the user
+      ◾ Format: "BREAKING: {subject} {action} {place}!"

+   c.
+PRINT the final fake news headline

-Step 6: Ask the user if they want another headline
+   d.
+ASK the user if they want to generate another headline (yes/no)

-Step 7: If yes, repeat; if no, stop the program

-## 💡 How It Works

--- The program:

-◻ Randomly selects a subject, an action, and a place/event

-◻ Combines them into a fake breaking news headline

-◻ Asks if you'd like another one

--- Example output:

-BREAKING NEWS: Harry Potter celebrates at Red Fort

-Do you want another headline? (yes/no)
+   e.
+If user says "no", END the loop

+7. PRINT a goodbye message

+8. END the program

 ## 🛠 Tech Stack